Play the Songs

-THE SCARLET PIMPERNEL is an action/adventure show based on Baroness Orczy’s famous 20th-century novel about the French Revolution: the battle for Liberty, Equality and Fraternity.
-The book and lyrics by Nan Knighton are at times funny and at others horrifying.
-Frank Wildhorn’s music is moving and passionate.
-This show is a terrific way to learn about 18th-century French and British history.
+THE SCARLET PIMPERNEL is a swashbuckling action/adventure musical, based on Baroness Orczy’s famous 20th-century novel about the French Revolution and the battle for Liberty, Equality and Fraternity.
+With an epic, sweeping book by Nan Knighton and a rousing and passionate score by Knighton and Frank Wildhorn, THE SCARLET PIMPERNEL is a glorious window into 18th century French and British history.

 - Rehearsal Materials